 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that hits all the marks.
-It provides highly specific capabilities (reading daemon logs, Redis state, OTEL telemetry), includes a comprehensive set of natural trigger terms, explicitly separates 'what' from 'when', and proactively distinguishes itself from a related gateway operations skill.
+It provides highly specific capabilities (reading daemon logs, Redis state, OTEL telemetry), includes a comprehensive set of natural trigger terms, explicitly addresses both what and when, and proactively distinguishes itself from a related gateway operations skill.
 The description is thorough without being padded, and uses proper third-person voice throughout.

 | Dimension | Reasoning | Score |